arangodb/docs/3.10/graphs-pregel-algorithms.md

 (the initial community label).
 During the run three steps are executed for each vertex:

-1. Current vertex is the listener all other vertices are speakers
+1. Current vertex is the listener, all other vertices are speakers.
-2. Each speaker sends out a label from memory, we send out a random label with a probability proportional to the number of times the vertex observed the label
+2. Each speaker sends out a label from memory, we send out a random label with a probability proportional to the number of times the vertex observed the label.
-3. The listener remembers one of the labels, we always choose the most frequently observed label
+3. The listener remembers one of the labels, we always choose the most frequently observed label.

 ```js
 const pregel = require("@arangodb/pregel");